fpdf-easytable/simple_unit_test/README.md

 autoload

-    callable function to be used to load your classes as they are needed
+    callable function to be used to load your classes as they are needed.

 prepend